Skip to main content

 • Recommendations relating to good practice and areas for improvement for higher education programmes that participate.

-• Peer-reviewed publication/s.
+• Peer-reviewed publication(s).

 Project phases

-This project will have seven main phases:
+This project will have six main phases:

-• Continued sharing of key findings, promotion of good practice and implementing change
+• Continued sharing of key findings, promotion of good practice and implementing change - ongoing

 Contact us